mit-pkir/beyond-rubrics/modules/setting context/_posts/2000-01-03-DYO-Defining-Constructs.md

 **Resolve** *(5-10 min)*
 *Review and reflect on your work.*
 1. Read through all of the named groups out loud.
-Together, it should represent a shared understanding of the construct, with individual things you might see a student do to demonstrate the selected construct.
+Together, it should represent a shared understanding of the construct, with individual actions you might see a student do to demonstrate the selected construct.
 2. Discuss the results:
  - What on the list are you most excited about or intrigued by?
 Are you uneasy or uncomfortable about anything on the list?
  - What new insights do you have about the selected construct?
 Has anything been left out?